lnis-uofu/OpenFPGA/docs/source/openfpga_shell/openfpga_commands.rst

   - ``--constrain_routing_multiplexer_outputs`` Constrain all the outputs of routing multiplexer of FPGA fabric

   - ``--constrain_switch_block_outputs`` Constrain all the outputs of switch blocks of FPGA fabric

+  - ``--constrain_zero_delay_paths`` Constrain all the zero-delay paths in FPGA fabric

+  .. note:: Zero-delay path may cause errors in some PnR tools as it is considered illegal

   - ``--verbose`` Enable verbose output